marwinburesch/react-custom-hooks-controlled-components/README.md

-# Exercises: React - useEffect hook
+# Exercises: React - Controlled Components and Custom Hooks

 This repository contains the next few exercises to practice your React knowledge.
 It is part 2 of https://github.com/namirsab/react-exercise-template